mbikyaw/mbinfo-figure/README.md

 * position - valid values are 'left' (default), 'right' and 'center'.
 * size - valid values are 'small' (default), 'medium', 'large' and 'original'.

+To upload a new figure, create a figure page in WordPress and publish.
+View the newly created figure page, you should see upload button on the page.
+If you are not login to Google account, you will see Authorize button.

 ## Setup

 Set Google API Server key for MBInfo Figure plugin by using WP-CLI